maxgrossenbacher/nlp_yelp_reviews/README.md

 [Seq2seq](https://github.com/maxgrossenbacher/nlp_yelp_reviews/blob/master/seq2seq_script.sh) models were attempted to predict more complex labels including the target label, which is a combination of rating of a review and price of a restaurant.
 More time was needed in order to optimize these models.
 Neural networks may provide a future direction for this project in order to control overfitting.

 ## Web App:
-[The Yelp Review Scorer]() will process a Yelp-type review and output a usefulness score, overall sentiment, and suggested rating.
-Scores are predicted using the final models and parameters obtained after a grid search.
+[The Yelp Review Scorer]() will process a Yelp-type review and output a usefulness score, sentiment score, and suggested rating.
+Scores are predicted using the final models and parameters obtained [above](https://github.com/maxgrossenbacher/nlp_yelp_reviews#doc2vec-models).
 Have fun!

 ## Conclusion:
 Both Random Forest Classifier and Gradient Boosted Classifier out-preform the Multinomial Naive Bayes model.
 Using the optimized models, we see a 30%, 24% and 28% increase in weighted F1 score for predicting usefulness, sentiment and rating of a review.
 Additionally, we can see that using doc2vec representations of reviews, instead of TF-IDF (bag-of-words) vectors, increases the predictive performance of each model by 40%, 25% and $$ respectively as compared to the Naive Bayes Baseline model.